09/20/2025 09:00

 Until Riebe Run Begins

 This family-friendly 5k walk/run raises awareness for heart disease in honor of Greg Riebe, who passed away in 2015 from arrhythmogenic cardiomyopathy.
 With each step, participants will fuel cutting-edge heart disease research–bringing us closer to changing the trajectory of heart disease for current and future generations.
-Your participation and donation supports heart rhythm research at the Minneapolis Heart Institute Foundation.
+Your participation and donation supports heart disease research and education at the Minneapolis Heart Institute Foundation.

 Event Details: